Alekya-GitHubb/Kubernetes/README.md

 ### ⚖️ Trade-offs & Analysis
 While moving to microservices improved scalability, it introduced specific challenges:
-Operational Complexity: Managing two services and networking is more complex than a single script.
+1. Operational Complexity: Managing two services and networking is more complex than a single script.
-Data Persistence: Currently, data is stored in-memory.
+2. Data Persistence: Currently, data is stored in-memory.
 If the Backend pod restarts, data is lost.
-Network Latency: Communication now requires HTTP calls, introducing slight latency compared to direct function calls.
+3. Network Latency: Communication now requires HTTP calls, introducing slight latency compared to direct function calls.

 ---
-### 📂 Project Structure

-FileDescriptionFrontend.pySource code for the User Interface service.Backend_api.pySource code for the Inventory Data API.Dockerfile.frontendInstructions to build the Frontend Docker image.Dockerfile.backendInstructions to build the Backend Docker image.k8s-deployment.yamlKubernetes configuration for Deployments and Services.requirements.txtPython dependencies (Flask, requests, etc.).

----

 ### 🚀 How to Run (Deployment Guide)

 Follow these steps to deploy the application on a local Kubernetes cluster (Docker Desktop, Minikube, or Kind).
 1. Build the Docker Containers
 First, package the source code into Docker images.
 Run these commands from the root directory:
-# Build Backend Image
+ Build Backend Image
 docker build -f Dockerfile.backend -t store-backend:v1 .

-# Build Frontend Image
+ Build Frontend Image
 docker build -f Dockerfile.frontend -t store-frontend:v1 .